MC3-lab/mscTree/script-old/readme.txt

-In this directory we put Adrian script
+In this directory we put Adrian script and outdated versions of the code